Lance52259/hcbp-scripts-lint/rules/introduction.md

 **Error Output Format:**
 ```
-ERROR: variables.tf (15): [IO.009] Variable 'unused_variable' is defined but not used in any Terraform files
+ERROR: variables.tf (15): [IO.009] Variable 'unused_variable' is defined but never used
 ```

 ---